mainangaruiya/mainangaruiya/README.md

 - 👯 I’m looking to collaborate on **in python and data science**

 - 🤝 I’m looking for help with **react and django**

-- 👨‍💻 All of my projects are available at [github.com/mainangaruiya](github.com/mainangaruiya)

 - 💬 Ask me about **python js c and ruby**